pkt-cash/ns-projects/projects/template.md

 ## Milestones

-> **Instructions:** What are the milestones that will be delivered, and at each milestone: 1.
+> **Instructions:** What are the milestones that will be delivered, and at each milestone:
+> * 1.
 What new things will be delivered which the Network Steward can use to verify that the milestone was a success?
-2. How much of the budget should be paid out?
+> * How much of the budget should be paid out?
+>
+> If you have already done work on the project, create *negative* milestones and write success criteria for
+> these milestones in order to justify what has already been done.

 ### Milestone 0 (Kickoff)